CLiMBlab-Stanford/climbprep/README.md

 An in-progress repository to streamline and standardize preprocessing and analysis of fMRI data in Stanford's CLiMB Lab.

+## Setup

+There is no intallation for this software per se, but you do need to set up your software environment.
+First, copy the lines in this directory's `.bashrc` file into your own user's `.bashrc` (typically located at `~/.bashrc`), if they do not already exist there.

+Second, make sure you have a conda environment set up to support the needed Python packages.
+TODO

 ## Usage

 ### Cluster job creation/submission